Connector

 COM INIT DB

-The COM_INIT_DB command is used to change the default schema for the connection.
+COM_INIT_DB is a command to change the default schema of the connection.

-In ldbc, the default schema can be changed using the setSchema method of Connection.
+In ldbc, you can change the default schema using the setSchema method of Connection.

 conn.setSchema("test")